GautierBlandin/recipe-browser/ai-context/project.md

 ├── electron: Electron application wrapper (small, enables building the electron part) ├── app: combines the webapp and electron into a runnable application

-libs/web/recipes: Components and logic for the recipes domain of the webapp
+libs/web/recipes: Components and logic for the recipes domain of the webapp (name: @recipe-browser/recipes) libs/web/shared-ui: Shared UI components and utilities (name: @recipe-browser/shared-ui)
 ```
 ## Running targets